It’s what every sheltie deserves: Optimal nourishment.

 Remember, however, that ground meat will not give you this benefit of clean teeth.
 The sheltie must be able to crunch and gnaw at its food to scrape the teeth naturally.

-I can’t remember the last time I had to really clean anyone’s ears.
+I can’t remember the last time I had to really clean any one of my dogs' ears.
 They are usually pristine.
 Just another one of many raw dog food benefits.

 My dogs rarely have skin issues.
 Their coats remain in good condition and rarely need flea/tick or fungus treatment.
 If they do have a rare problem (as when we first moved here to Delaware), it is taken care of with brief use of medication and then we are done.
 I do not use flea or tick medication on a routine basis.